SwagataChatterjee68/SkillLaunch/README.md

 Many want to learn real-world collaboration but don’t have paid opportunities.

-Through discussions with student developers and communities, I noticed bartering skills (design for code, etc.) was an informal practice but had no structured, safe system to:
+Through discussions with student developers and communities, I noticed bartering skills (design for code, etc.) was an informal practice but lacked a structured, safe system to:

 ✅ Complete projects professionally
 ✅ Collect testimonials